COBRAPROsimulator/COBRAPRO/README.md

 ```
 &rarr; Type the name of the CasADi folder exactly as it appears and hit enter

-6. Now you are ready to use COBRAPRO!
+6. You are ready to use COBRAPRO!

+[^1]: Note that Xcode requires ~3.4 GB of storage space.
-[^1]: This function will install SUNDIALS by calling the `sundials-2.6.2/ sundialsTB/install_STB.m` file and automatically adds the required folders to your MATLAB path.
+[^2]: This function will install SUNDIALS by calling the `sundials-2.6.2/ sundialsTB/install_STB.m` file and automatically adds the required folders to your MATLAB path.
+[^3]: COMSOL Multiphsyics is a commerically available finite element analysis software.

+### Testing ###

+Test codes are provided in `test` folder:
+- `test_1_casadiCheck.m` checks that CasADi is working properly
+- `test_2_comsolValidation.m` will validate COBRAPRO using results generated from COMSOL Multiphysics[^3] as a benchmark

 <!-- PROJECT SHIELDS -->
 <!--